 Already today, prior to NPQG, entanglement and uncertainty computing based on quantum mechanics, aka quantum computing, is garnering significant investment and research and may well reach a plateau of productivity and have its heyday.
 I am certain there are physics at that level to exploit.
 NPQG may also help to inform the equivalent of Moore’s law in quantum technology.

 Let’s turn to the fundamental layers of nature and Planck scale point charges.
 How do we model them based on our reverse engineering of nature?

-- Planck point charges are symmetric under any condition.
+- Immutable point charges are symmetric under any condition.

 - Their charge emits from their center point.

 - The origin and implementation of point charges is unknown.

-- Their sphere of immutability may not be penetrated or dented by another Planck particle.
+- Their sphere of immutability may not be penetrated by another Planck particle.

 - Electromagnetic fields flow through them with no impact.

 - Planck scale point charges operate in a continuous Euclidean geometry of absolute space and absolute time.

 - While the point charges themselves are physical quanta, they operate in a continuous geometry.

 - As structures form from point charges, those structures can taken on quantum/discrete behaviours and/or continuous behaviours.
 Refer to how we make digital circuits out of analog gates.

-- The most important basic emergent structure is the Tau dipole consisting of an orbiting electrino and positrino pair, which can take on increments of Planck’s constant h of energy in Joule-secs.
+- The most important basic emergent structure is the Tau dipole consisting of an orbiting electrino and positrino pair, which can take on increments of h-bar of energy in Joule-secs.

-For the purposes of this article, let’s presume that in free space, spacetime æther is composed of extremely tired (redshifted), very low energy photons, and neutrinos which are composite particles consisting of a shell with no payload.
+For the purposes of this article, let’s presume that in free space, spacetime æther is composed of structures that form from extremely tired (redshifted to very low energy) photons, and neutrinos which are composite particles.
 They are rotating slowly and are nearly depleted of energy.
-Their kinetic energy corresponds to 2.7 Kelvin.
-Their flywheel battery shell is approaching zero frequency.
+Their apparent kinetic energy corresponds to 2.7 Kelvin.
+Their generation 1 dipoles are approaching zero frequency.